Website Manager

 • Assist those who require medical attention - and when administering aid, remember to ...

-.....
+• .....
 LISTEN to the injured describe what happened and what hurts if conscious.
 Before questioning, you may have to calm and soothe an excited child.
-If injured person unconscious, call 911 immediately and do not move injured person
+If injured person is unconscious, call 911 immediately and do not move injured person.

 • Make arrangements to have a cell phone available when your game or practice is at a facility that does not have any public phones.